NotxarbTech/CubingAverageGen/README.md

 average_of_five - takes five numbers and averages the five median numbers.

 average_of_twelve - takes twelve numbers and averages the ten median numbers.

+The library returns all numbers rounded to the hundreths place.